sk-ys/redmine_member_only_projects/README.md

 #### Step 3: Configure access rules in your Redmine user settings

-Select which users should only see projects they are members of.
+Enable the checkbox you added in Step 1 for users who should only see projects they are members of.

 ![](docs/images/user_settings.png)

 ## Requirements